By Brand Point Content

 “Eating more meatless meals is one way to complement a healthier lifestyle,” say Registered Dietitians Tammy Lakatos Shames and Lyssie Lakatos.
 “By swapping out fatty meats for fresh, nutrient-rich foods, you can help nourish your body with vitamins and fiber, while consuming less saturated fat.
 We love grilling vegetables and fruits during the summer, as well as healthful proteins like Eggland’s Best eggs, which contain 25 percent less saturated fat and stay fresher longer when compared to ordinary eggs.”

 For consumers following the trend of vegetarianism, Tammy and Lyssie, also known as The Nutrition Twins, recommend they take a closer look at their diets, to ensure they are consuming foods rich in the essential nutrients commonly found in meat.
 Often, vegetarians are not eating enough foods rich in protein, vitamin B12 and omega-3 fatty acids.
 According to the Diabetic Exchange List, designed by the American Diabetes Association and the American Dietetic Association, one large Eggland’s Best egg can be substituted for one medium-fat meat.
+How much BBQ per person is required.

 Here are a few tips from Tammy and Lyssie on alternatives to grilling meat:

 Skipping the burger at the barbeque doesn’t give you free reign over the chips and dip.
 The USDA recommends most men and women have one and a half to two cups of fruit per day, so why not seize the opportunity to treat your guests to a grilled fruit kabob?
 Experiment with different fruits on the grill such as pineapples, peaches and strawberries, which are refreshing and a good source of fiber.
+Make sure you’re using a good stainless steel grill as well, as this gives you more versatility with the recipes you can cook.

 Many meatless options are low in saturated fat.
 However, some vegetarian-friendly foods, such as cheese, nuts and grains, can be high in calories.
 Make sure to pay attention to the portion sizes you eat and pick foods that will fill you up.
 If you need a visual, remember that one serving of dairy is equivalent to four pieces of cheese the size of playing dice.